 BANT – British Association for Nutrition and Lifestyle Medicine is the recognised professional body for Nutritional Therapy in UK.

 Members of BANT are bound to a Code of Conduct and strive to achieve the level of professionalism necessary for the safe practice of Nutritional Therapy as an evidence-based patient-centred form of care.

 CNHC – Complementary and Natural Healthcare Council is the regulating body for Nutritional Therapy.

 CNHC registration allows NHS healthcare providers and the public to identify safe Nutritonal Therapists who conform to national standards.

-CNHC is an approved Accredited Voluntary Register by the Professional Standards Association (www.professionalstandards.org.uk).
+CNHC is an approved Accredited Voluntary Register by the Professional Standards Authority for Health and Social Care (PSA).
 The PSA is the independent government-appointed body that oversees the work of the nine statutory medical, health and care regulators.
 These include the General Medical Council (GMC), the Nursing and Midwifery Council (NMC) and the Health and Care Professionals Council (HCPC).
 Part of their role is also to accredit voluntary registers of people working in a variety of health and social care occupations.
 Where occupations are not subject to statutory regulation, the Accredited Voluntary Registers scheme allows people to choose practitioners who are on a register that has been independently assessed and approved.
 This is the case for Nutritional Therapy with CNHC being the approved accredited voluntary register.

 CNHC registered practitioners are suitably qualified and insured professionals supported by the government.
 The Department of Health encourages GPs to recommend CNHC registered practitioners to patients looking for complementary healthcare.